PIA VPN review

 On the mobile operating system, the Settings menu is a bit different.
 Most features are renamed and simplified in comparison to the desktop apps of PIA VPN.
 For instance, the Android app allows you to use split tunneling only for specific apps but not for specific websites.

 Overall, PIA's Chrome extension is worth installing on your browser even if you already have the app on your device.
-It offers some neat features that browser extensions of other VPNs don’t really have.
+It offers some neat features that browser extensions of other VPNs don’t have.

 Customer support